Gray Market operator Todd Moeller of Slumped Kitchen has pivoted to launching the Lifted Elephant Group (LEG) Non-Fungible Token (NFT).

 The LEG NFT could be obtained by one app called MetaMask.
 The NFTs would then be traded on the app OpenSea.

 Each Lifted Elephant NFT will be unique based on hundreds of different traits.
-LEG NFT holders will gain access to the community to whom the company is giving away cash and prizes every month.
+LEG NFT holders will gain access to the community to which the company gives cash and prizes every month.
 Their goal is to build a large community of like-minded individuals who love cannabis and music.

 “It’s an ambitious goal.
 Our marketing team thinks it crazy to launch 14,000,” Moeller said.